 - Total effect package: Less than 5 MB

-Resolution: Displays the resolution of the image file.
-The maximum resolution should be less than or equal to 1024 x 1024.
+Resolution: The resolution of the image file.
+The maximum resolution should be less than or equal to 1024 x 1024 px.

-- Automatic (Default) sets the image’s maximum resolution to 512 pixels by default (height and width will maintain their ratio as they scale).
+- Automatic (default): Set the image’s maximum dimension to 512 px by default.
+The height and width will maintain their ratio as they scale.

-- Manual allows you to select the Max Resolution and Quality from their respective dropdown menus.
+- Manual: Select Max Resolution and Quality values from their respective dropdowns.

-- Quality: you can compress the image size by selecting between High, Medium, and Low.
+- Quality: Compress the image size by choosing between High, Medium, and Low.

-Set the Max Resolution as the same or smaller than the original resolution of the image.
-Otherwise, it won’t improve the image quality and will increase the file size.
+Set Max Resolution to the same or smaller than the original resolution of the image.
+Otherwise, the image quality will not improve and the file size will increase.

 Setting the quality to High will not compress the image.
 Medium and Low will reduce the quality of the image.